-Student Apartments and Off campus living:
+Student Apartments and Off Campus Living

-- AVTEC has one, two and four-bedroom furnished apartments reserved for students.
-Students with Families have priority for renting the apartments.
-Meals are NOT included in apartment rent. - Students may choose to live off campus. - Meal tickets are available for purchase for those living in AVTEC apartments or off campus.
+AVTEC has one, two and four-bedroom furnished apartments reserved for students.
+Students with families have priority for renting the apartments.
+Meals are NOT included in apartment rent but may be purchased by students living in student apartments or off campus.